vaiokey/thomathoughts3/posts/type-driven-development/type-driven-development.md

 ---
-title: 'Typed-Driven Development'
+title: 'Type-Driven Development'
 date: '2021-01-04'
 tags: 'architecture,design,tdd'
 ---

 ## What is it?

-Typed-driven development(abbreviated TDD in this post) is using types to manage things.
+Type-driven development(abbreviated TDD in this post) is using types to manage things.
 A type can be everything such as the domain used in Domain-Driven Development(abbreviated DDD).

 ## Is TDD good for a large scale application?